Downtown Development Authority (DDA)

 A Downtown Development Authority is a development agency responsible for many improvements to the downtown area.
 The DDA financing mechanism allows for the capture of the incremental growth of local property taxes over a period of time to fund public infrastructure improvements.
 A community can capture property taxes which would have otherwise been paid to entities such as the library, community college and county, and instead use them for public improvements in targeted areas within the City.

-The DDA Meetings occur the second Tuesday of the month 8:00 AM at Gladstone City Hall located at 1100 Delta Avenue.
+The DDA Meetings occur the third Tuesday of the month 8:00 AM at Gladstone Electric Dept. Conference Room located at 10 North 11th Street (behind City Hall).

 The DDA Board is made up of eleven members with required membership criteria as follows: